 A key measure of market risk is Value at Risk (VaR).
-VaR is a statistical estimate of the possible daily loss and is based on historical market movements.
+VaR is a statistical estimate of the potential loss which could occur due to a change in market risk factors for a given holding period and confidence interval.

 The Bank measures VaR at a 99% confidence interval.
-The Group's standard VaR approach for both traded and non-traded risk is historical simulation.
-The Group calculates VaR using historical changes in market rates, prices and volatilities over the previous 500 business days.
-Traded and non-traded VaR is calculated using a one-day holding period.
+Group's standard VaR approach, for both Traded as well as Non-traded risk, is historical simulation method.
+This method uses actual historical observations of changes in market rates, prices and volatilities over the previous 500 business days historical period (VaR window) to model P&L outcomes.
+Both Traded and Non-traded VaR are calculated, monitored and reported using a one-day (1D) holding period.